jbrucker/guessing-game/README.md

 ![FXML UI](images/fxml-ui.png)

 The figure shows the name of each component, which is its "fx:id" used by JavaFX.
-You create the UI using *SceneBuilder*, which saves the layout in an FXML file, a kind of XML that JavaFX processes to create the UI.
-You can open the FXML file in an editor and see what it looks like.
+You can view or modify this UI using *SceneBuilder*.

 The components are just Labels, Buttons, and one TextField arranged using a GridLayout.
+Each component has a few properties set, such as its "fx:id" and text alignment.

 To edit this file in Eclipse, right click on the file and choose "Open with SceneBuilder".
+You can also open the FXML file in a plain text editor and see what it looks like.

 ## GameController.java